-Finally, Magento offers you a very wide range of themes to choose from, starting very low in the costing range.
+Finally, Magento offers you a very wide range of themes to choose from, starting very low in the cost range.
 You get to choose from the big number of templates too.
 Additionally, there are a great number of add-ons and apps that can easily fit into your Magento-built store.

-Magento also offers a good range of multi-lingual capabilities, something that Shopify doesn’t offer directly; you’ve found a way around.
+Magento also offers a good range of multilingual capabilities, something that Shopify doesn’t offer directly; you’ve found a way around.
 Magento being fully community-driven, you get a much bigger number of apps and add-ons.
 In comparison, Shopify’s range of apps is quite limited.

 Costing and Payment Gateways

 As said earlier, Shopify is a paid, commercial product; Magento CE is free.
-(Of course, you may need to hire a Magento developer, so that’s an additional cost.)
+(Of course, you may need to hire Magento developer, so that’s an additional cost.)
 This can be an important consideration for developers and small businesses when they are conducting a study of Magento vs Shopify.

 Shopify offers a 14-day free trial, after which you can choose from its packages.
 Its basic package begins at $28/mo.
 As you move towards bigger packages, you get more features like better analytics, abandoned carts revivals and so on.
 It’s important to note that such features, although from 3rd parties, cost significantly less with Magento.

 When you’re building your shop using Magento, you’ll need to separately buy domain names and hosting.
 You’ll not want to compromise on hosting, because that, in turn, can impact the speed of your site.
 Therefore think carefully before you select a hosting provider.
 Shopify packages, on the other hand, cover these things so there are no additional charges.